What precautions are you taking to protect library users and staff and minimize the risk of infection?

 - The Mugar, Cabot, and Goddard buildings where the library is located have been reviewed by Tufts Facilities to confirm that HVAC and air systems are fully operational and meet standards for capturing airborne viruses.

-- For more on COVID-19 safety at Fletcher, see Fletcher Fall 2020 FAQs, as well as Tufts University Guidelines for Fall 2020.
+- For more on COVID-19 safety at Fletcher, see Fletcher FAQs, as well as Tufts University COVID-19 Guidelines.

 - Limited hours and access: View our current opening hours.
 Starting in the Fall, Ginn Library will be a Fletcher-only space: tap your Tufts ID at the door to enter.
 In addition, many uses of the library will require a reservation.
 Read more about using the library space.